 Cf. the Railway Regulations, Chs.
 8 and 9.

-Bane NOR allocates infrastructure capacity to applicants.
-This chapter describes how applicants should proceed when applying for infrastructure capacity, and how Bane NOR allocates infrastructure capacity.
+Bane NOR allocates infrastructure capacity to RUs and other applicants.
+This chapter describes how RUs and other applicants should proceed when applying for infrastructure capacity, and how Bane NOR allocates infrastructure capacity.

-RailNetEurope (RNE) – establishes dates for the timetable period.
-This is normally applicable to one year.
+RailNetEurope (RNE) – establishes dates for route timetable changes.
 See www.rne.eu

 Bane NOR – in its capacity as capacity allocation authority and IM respectively.
 See Ch.
 1.8.2.